California DMV Related Articles

 At what age can you get your permit in California?
 California teens can apply for a permit as early as 15½ years old—but first they must enroll in a 30-hour California drivers education course that has been approved by the Department of Motor Vehicles (DMV).

-Everyone under 17½ must meet these requirements for a California learners permit.
+Everyone under 17½ must meet these requirements for a drivers permit in California.

 We will now explain how to get your permit in California: